populationgenomics/cpg-cost-control/aggregate/README.md

 ```

-## Cloud Functions
+## Cloud Run Job

-To run the cloud functions on gcp simply use the following command:
+To run the cloud run job on gcp simply use the following command:

 ```shell
  gcloud functions call seqr-billing-function-99f2d95 \